- Our Firm

 Our attorneys have been assisting the Orange County and Southern California communities for over 40 years.

 The San Bernardino muscle strain attorneys at DiMarco | Araujo | Montevideo have been there for their clients for over thirty years who have had pulled, torn or strained their muscles.
 If you have a strained muscle, call our injury law firm for a free initial consultation and case evaluation regardless of whether you strained your muscle while at the gym exercising, working, playing sports or at home.

-Getting both timely medical help and legal help are very important for your overall recovery.
-It is critical that you have knowledgeable injury lawyers guiding you from the beginning who know how to protect your rights and maximize your possible compensation.
+Getting both timely medical help and legal help is very important for your overall recovery.
+It is critical that you have knowledgeable San Bernardino work injury lawyers guiding you from the beginning who know how to protect your rights and maximize your possible compensation.
 Call (909) 436-4610 today so our personal injury and work injury law firm can start helping you.